On the transition monoid of the Stallings automaton of a subgroup of a free group: Preliminaries

 is a monoid homomorphism; hence, the image of $\Delta$ is a submonoid of $\mathcal{PT}_Q$.
 We call it the \textbf{transition monoid} of $\A$ and denote it by $M(\A)$.

 Given an automaton $\A = (Q,A,E,I,T)$, a subset $P \subseteq Q$ and a word $u \in A^*$, we define

-A vertex $q \in Q$ is called \textbf{accessible} if $q \in Iu$ and \textbf{co-accessible} if $qu \cap T \neq \emptyset$.
-Clearly, eliminating vertices which are not acessible or vertices which are not co-accessible does not change the language recognized by the automaton.
+A vertex $q \in Q$ is called \textbf{accessible} if there exists $u \in A^*$ such that $q \in Iu$ and \textbf{co-accessible} if $qu \in T$ for some $u \in A^*$.
+Clearly, eliminating vertices which are not acessible and vertices which are not co-accessible does not change the language recognized by the automaton.
 When all vertices are both accessible and co-accessible, the automaton is said to be \textbf{trim}.

 An automaton $\A = (Q,\widetilde{A},E,I,T)$ is called \textbf{involutive} if, for all $p,q \in Q$ and $a \in A$, we have

 These pairs of edges are considered inverses of each other, and an edge labeled by a letter in $A$ (respectively, in $A^{-1}$) is said to be positive (respectively, negative).
 When we know beforehand that a certain automaton is involutive, we only draw the positive edges; the negative ones are like ``ghost'' edges that we visualize only in our heads.
 Moreover, we denote by $E^+ \subseteq E$ and $E^- \subseteq E$ the subsets of positive and negative edges, in that order.